-This ordinance was adopted by the City of Chickasaw, Alabama, on the 22nd day of March, 2016.
+This ordinance was adopted by the City of Chickasa w, Alabama, on the 22 nd day of March, 2016.

 Signed: Byron Pittman, Mayor

 Attested: Rachael Stubbs, City Clerk

-I, , City Clerk of the City of Chickasaw, Alabama, certify that the document described herein, identified as the "Zoning Ordinance Of The City of Chickasaw, Alabama, is a true and correct copy of the Ordinance number , adopted by the City of Chickasaw, this 22nd day of March, 2016.
+I,, City Clerk of the City of Chedescribed herein, identified as the "Zoning Ordinantrue and correct copy of the Ordinance number ce Of The City of Chickasaw, Alabama, is a

 Seal of the City of Chickasaw, Alabama.

-Article 12 Adoption